Matrycks/SalonDemoAPI/README.md

 # SalonDemoAPI
-A very basic REST API implementation for the Salon Demo which provides CRUD ability for Users, Products, Carts & CartItems within a SQLite database.
+A very basic REST API implementation for the <a href="https://github.com/Matrycks/SalonDemo" target="_blank">Salon Demo</a> which provides CRUD ability for Users, Products, Carts & CartItems within a SQLite database.

 # Built With
 - WebAPI 2.2